TriadFlowC/copilot-performance-toolkit/README.md

 └── README.md                       # This file
 ```

-## 🔬 Observations and Reasoning
+## 🔬 Observations and Theoretical Reasoning

-Based on practical experience and computer science principles, we observe:
+Based on practical experience and computer science principles:

-### Performance Issues
+### Common Performance Issues
 - **Memory usage** appears to grow with project size
 - **Response times** may slow down in larger codebases
 - **UI responsiveness** can degrade with many files open

-### Theoretical Reasoning
+### Theoretical Analysis
 - **Context management** likely becomes more complex with more files
 - **Memory allocation** for tracking file relationships may grow significantly
-- **Processing overhead** for analyzing large project structures
+- **Processing overhead** for analyzing large project structures increases

-### Potential Approach: Workspace Splitting
+### Hypothesized Solution: Workspace Splitting
-Based on observations, splitting large projects into smaller workspaces may help by:
+Based on theoretical reasoning, splitting large projects into smaller workspaces may help by:
 - **Reducing scope** of files the AI needs to consider
 - **Lowering memory usage** by limiting active context
 - **Improving performance** through focused project boundaries

+*Note: These are observations and theories, not validated research findings.*

 ## 🛠️ Tools Overview